johan-toma/pyprojects/README.md

 # Compilation
-A magnitude of different python projects using a combination of different libraries like: selenium, json, matplotlib.
+A magnitude of different python projects using a combination of different libraries such as matplotlib, os, sys...